wjin0352/mymetisd3/class10/README.md

 6. Convert topojson back to geoJSON
 7. Define a geo path
 8. Create your map in SVG using a data join with your geojson features.
-9. Create a link, preferably using a Javascript object, to link your feature attribute ID to your data.
+9. Create a way to link your data to the map, preferably using a Javascript map object, also what we've been calling a "lookup function."
 10. Style your map accordingly.

 ## Lab, part I